Eau de Protection

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-Eau de Protection is a perfume by Etat Libre d'Orange for women and was released in 2007.
+A perfume by Etat Libre d'Orange for women, released in 2007.
 The scent is floral-spicy.
 It is still in production.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.